 Richard Bernstein Advisors had no disclosures of legal or regulatory action in its latest filings with the U.S. Securities & Exchange Commission (SEC).

 One thing worth noting: as mentioned earlier, in some cases, Richard Bernstein Advisors receives performance-based fees.
 According to the firm's Form ADV, "Performance-based compensation arrangements create an incentive for RBA to recommend investments that may be riskier or more speculative than those that might be recommended under a different fee arrangement, such as a management fee only arrangement."
 That said, the firm is legally obligated by its fiduciary duty to act in the best interests of its clients.

 If you’d like to work with Richard Bernstein Advisors, you can get in touch in a few different ways.
 You can either call the firm’s New York headquarters at (212) 692-4088, or you can send an email to email@example.com.

 All information is accurate as of the writing of this article.

 Tips for Finding a Financial Advisor

-- Financial advisors can earn a number of certifications and designations to identify their expertise and specialty.
+- Financial advisors can earn a number of credentials, which in turn can tell you what their expertise or specialties are.
 For example, a certified financial planner (CFP) has been trained in financial planning, whereas a certified divorce financial analyst (CDFA) can help you manage your money during or following a divorce.